Publisher: Marvelous AQL, Aksys Games

 Muramasa was a highly acclaimed Wii game from Vanillaware of Odin Sphere (and now) Dragon’s Crown fame.
 It had high speed and fancy fight moves but was extremely challenging and had memorable characters.
 It now makes its transfer to Vita in HD with bright gorgeous graphics and two whole storylines to play through.

 I played through Momohime’s (Peach Princess) storyline so my experience is based on that.
 Momohime is possessed by a spirit who wants the infamous Demon Blade and will cut anyone down in her path.
 She goes from Hell to Heaven and even cuts down gods.
 The game is 90% combat and man are it tough and fun.
 You can equip three different blades at once and switch between them with a triangle.
 When your blades are flashing you can press triangle to unleash a powerful full-screen attack.
-Each blade has their own special power which is key to winning hard fights.
-If you use the blade too much or block too often the blade will break and you will need to switch to a different on and wait for it to recharge.
+Each blade has its own special power which is key to winning hard fights.
+If you use the blade too much or block too often the blade will break and you will need to switch to a different one and wait for it to recharge.
 You can use whetstones to hasten this, but as you level up and forge new weapons they will break less often.

-This is the basically all there is to combat: You press the attack or use special powers combined with directions.
+This is basically all there is to combat: You press the attack or use special powers combined with directions.
 It may seem simple but the game is so tough you can’t just button mash.
 You have to use strategy mixing up dodges, blocking, special and regular attacks.
 The game constantly kept me on my toes and I had to learn every bosses’ moves and sometimes restarted dozens of times.
 When I finally beat a boss it was so satisfying.
-In between there’s some platforming and item hunting but you traveling from locale to locale and getting stopped by fights between each screen.
+In between, there’s some platforming and item hunting but you travel from locale to locale and get stopped by fights between each screen.
 I had a lot of navigating the gorgeous environments and even stopping to shop for health items and various other ones to help out in fights.

 One other small feature is being able to cook with items you find.
 These are used to heal you which you will use often.
 Always make sure you are stocked on health items or you will never make it through the game.
 Outside of all the fighting, the dialogue is interesting and the Japanese voice acting is fantastic.
 The characters are memorable (I have already purchased a $145 figure of Kongiku) and you will stay hooked.
 With two stories to play through, there’s a lot of content here.